John Elkann: Offices

-Elkan is the chief executive officer of Exor, the chairman of Stellantis, the chairman and general partner of Giovanni Agnelli B.V., and the executive chairman of Ferrari.
-Additionally, he is the chairman of the Giovanni Agnelli Foundation and chairman of GEDI Gruppo Editoriale.
+Elkann is the chief executive officer of Exor, the chairman of Stellantis, general partner of Giovanni Agnelli B.V., and the executive chairman of Ferrari.
+Additionally, he is the chairman of the Giovanni Agnelli Foundation.
 He is also a trustee of MOMA, a member of Pinacoteca Giovanni e Marella Agnelli, and was a member of the Bilderberg Group.
-Elkann is a board member of The Economist Group, a member of the JP Morgan International Council, and was vice-chairman of Italy's Aspen Institute.
+Elkann is a member of the JP Morgan International Council, a board member of Meta Platforms, and was vice-chairman of Italy's Aspen Institute.